Choose a setup to test and debug your Microsoft Teams app

 If you stop and restart ngrok, the URL changes.

-To use ngrok in your project, and depending on the capabilities you are using, you must replace all URL references in your code, configuration, and/or manifest.json file to use this URL endpoint.
+To use ngrok in your project based on the capabilities you are using, you must replace all URL references in your code, configuration, and manifest.json file to use this URL endpoint.

-For example, for bots registered in the Microsoft Bot Framework, update the bot's messaging endpoint to use this new ngrok endpoint.
+For bots registered in the Microsoft Bot Framework, update the bot's messaging endpoint to use this new ngrok endpoint.
 For example,

 https://2d1224fb.ngrok.io/api/messages.
-You can validate that ngrok is working by testing bot response in the Bot Framework portal's Test chat window.
-(Again, like the emulator, this test doesn't allow you to access Teams-specific functionality.)
+You can validate that ngrok is working by testing the bot response in the Bot Framework portal's Test chat window.
+Again, like the emulator, this test does not permit you to access Teams-specific functionality.

 To update the messaging endpoint for a bot, you must use the Bot Framework.
-Click on your bot in your list of bots in Bot Framework.
+Select your bot in your list of bots in Bot Framework.
 You do not need to migrate your bot to Microsoft Azure.
 You can also update your messaging endpoint through App Studio.

 You can use any externally addressable service to host your development and production code and their HTTPS endpoints.
 There is no expectation that your capabilities reside on the same service.
-We do require that all domains being accessed from your Microsoft Teams apps be listed in the
+We require all domains to be accessed from your Microsoft Teams apps listed in the

-In general, to load and run your experience within Microsoft Teams, you need to create a package and upload it into Teams, using the following guidance:
+To load and run your experience within Microsoft Teams, you need to create a package and upload it into Teams.
+For more information, see: